Roof comb

-The roof comb (or roof-comb) is the structure that tops a pyramid in monumental Mesoamerican architecture.
+The roof comb (or roof-comb) is a false front structure that tops a pyramid in monumental Mesoamerican architecture.
 Typically, the roof combs crowned the summit of pyramids and other structures; they consisted of two pierced framework walls which leaned on one another.
 This framework was covered by plaster decorated with artist depictions of gods or important rulers.
 Examination of the sections and iconography of Maya civilization roof-combs indicates that each icon had specific sacred meanings.

 History and significance

 The Mayans engineered some of the most important monuments in Mesoamerica.
 Their civilization experienced its ‘golden age’ between 500 and 900 AD.
 Recent deciphering of Maya hieroglyphs has brought new understanding to their architecture; these pictographic symbols tell historians about when specific structures were built and by whom.
 In Mayan religious architecture there was an emphasis on height, which was often manifested by vertiginous staircases that reached toward the heavens and gods.
 Oftentimes pyramids were built over existing ones; this embraced ancestral authority while allowing for greater structural height(s).

 Monumental pyramids, platforms, temples, and sacrificial altars were used in daily religious rituals.
 The hierarchy of various Mayan cities was made evident by large palace compounds, and kings and rulers used ornate architecture to promote themselves and ensure their immortality.
 Roof combs provided variety to the limited iterations of Mayan architecture.

 Symbolically, it is said that a roof comb was the headdress of the building – that of which resembles those worn by the kings and rulers.
 It was not enough to simply design, architects sought to embellish their work – to pay tribute to the great gods and Mayan leaders their work was built for.
 The Mayan people lived and worked in a range of dwellings; many Mayan homes were clustered wood structures covered in thatch, while their rich counterparts enjoyed opulent palaces.
 Roof combs acted as ‘curb appeal’ for the homes and buildings of the socially elite.